Have you always wondered what the Paleo diet is all about?

 - they contain anti-nutrients that bind to those nutrients so your body doesn’t absorb them anyway

-- if you want to mitigate some of their negative qualities, the high-maintenance preparation (soaking for hours or days, rinsing, fermenting, etc.) means that you might as well stick with food that already provides the good stuff without all the bad stuff.
+- if you want to mitigate some of their negative qualities, the high-maintenance preparation (soaking beans for hours or days, rinsing, fermenting, etc.) means that you might as well stick with food that already provides the good stuff without all the bad stuff.

-- Side effects include inflammation, bloating, foggy brain, weakness, lack of nutrients and, for those with diseases such as Celiac or Crohn’s, much worse.
+- side effects include inflammation, bloating, foggy brain, weakness, lack of nutrients and, for those with diseases such as Celiac or Crohn’s, much worse.

 There are many, many people smarter than me who explain the science behind these issues better than I can.
 I suggest starting here: